 International Relations Theory

 World War II marked a turning point in US military and diplomatic history where, through the Lend-Lease program of the 1940s and the maintenance of overseas operations of the evolving Cold War, the U.S. established and continues to maintain a historically unprecedented number of troops overseas.
 In very real ways, the overseas troops of the United States serve not only as the forefront of U.S. hard power, but also the forefront of diplomacy and soft power that are unrivaled by other U.S. agencies solely devoted to those tasks.
 Foreign nationals are more likely to interact with a U.S. servicemember in their home territory than any other U.S. government official.
 Only now has research delved into the positive and negative externalities of U.S. deployments abroad in quantitative ways.
 Starting in 2004, with Kane’s work on providing global, annual estimates of troops, an emergent literature has begun to tally the total security and non-security effects of deployments.
-Researchers now link the presence of U.S. troops with increased economic growth (Jones and Kane 2012), development (Kane 2012), foreign direct investment (Biglaiser and DeRouen 2007), trade activity (Biglaiser and DeRouen 2009), decreased defense spending among non-allies (Martinez Machain and Morgan 2013), increased defense spending among North Atlantic Treaty Organization allies (Allen, Flynn, VanDusky-Allen 2016; 2017), lower respect for human rights (Bell, Clary, Martinez Machain 2017), and increased internal stability (Braithwaite and Kucik 2017).
+Researchers now link the presence of U.S. troops with increased economic growth (Jones and Kane 2012), development (Kane 2012), foreign direct investment (Biglaiser and DeRouen 2007), trade activity (Biglaiser and DeRouen 2009), decreased defense spending among non-allies (Martinez Machain and Morgan 2013), increased defense spending among North Atlantic Treaty Organization allies (Allen, Flynn, VanDusky-Allen 2016; 2017), lower respect for human rights (Bell, Clay, Martinez Machain 2017), and increased internal stability (Braithwaite and Kucik 2018).
 While this literature provides an encouraging base for work, it is far from complete in understanding the full effects of deployments as much of it examines aggregate data and makes inferences based on those data.
 Such ecological inferences are problematic, especially when we consider a topic as important as the servicemember participation in crime (King 2013).

 Beyond ecological inference issues, this initial and pivotal point of contact between the United States and other countries is fundamental in shaping relations between two countries, the security dynamic within a country, and the United States’ long-term objectives regionally and globally.
 There is qualitative research on the topic that examines news reports of events, government policy, limited interviews, or aggregated data (Bryant 1979, Enloe 1989, Moon 1997, Allen and Flynn 2013, Arévalo 2016).
 These projects provide insight, reliance upon news reports or government policy focuses on egregious cases and may be sensationalized.
 One recent study uses aggregate data to evaluate the implications of servicemembers, crime, and victimization, but relies on highly aggregated data that makes inference problematic (King, Rosen, and Tanner 2004).
 In essence, we have small snapshots of the issue, but not enough information to fully understand the scope, implications, or causes of servicemember victimization and offending.
 Additionally, while there have been some surveys of existing military personnel regarding risky and self-harming behaviors (Bray, Pemberton, Lane, Hourani, Mattiko, & Babeu 2010; Thomsen, Stander, McWhorter, Rabenhorst, & Milner 2011), and criminal offending/victimization between US service members (Bostock & Daley 2007; Sparrow, Dickson, Kwan, Howard, Fear, & MacManus 2018) there remains a gap in regards to surveys directed at service member-local civilian interactions.
 Such data would address important questions that are fundamental to basic research that intersect areas of international relations, criminal justice, economics, and sociology.